SayantiSaha014/Employee-Attrition-Prediction/README.md

 ## 📂 Employee Attrition Dashboard
 The Employee Attrition Dashboard is a data analytics project designed using PowerBI to empower organizations with insights into employee attrition trends.
 This dashboard consolidates key performance indicators (KPIs) and visualizations to facilitate a deep understanding of workforce dynamics.
-Employee_attrition_prediction.pbix
+[Employee_attrition_prediction Dashboard](Employee_attrition_prediction.pbix)

 ##  📂 **About the Design of the project**
 ### Google Collab code Workflow